forresti/optimal_load_management/README.txt

 1) Open up Matlab

-2) Set the search path to this folder
+2) Set the search path to this folder.
+   Important, otherwise Matlab won't include our libraries.

 3) Open Lab2_AircraftEPS
    -- This is necessary because we're using the